 Summary

 Autoimmune hepatitis (AIH) is a rare form of chronic hepatitis that predominantly affects women.
-Although the etiology is unclear, it is commonly associated with other autoimmune conditions (e.g., type 1 diabetes mellitus, celiac disease).
-Clinical presentation varies and patients may be asymptomatic or even show signs of acute liver failure.
-Diagnosis is established based on the detection of autoantibodies (especially anti-smooth muscle antibodies) and the histologic findings of liver biopsy.
+Although the etiology is unclear, it is commonly associated with other autoimmune conditions (e.g., thyroid disease, type 1 diabetes mellitus, celiac disease).
+The clinical presentation ranges from asymptomatic transaminitis to acute liver failure.
+Diagnosis is established based on the detection of autoantibodies (e.g., antinuclear antibodies, anti-smooth muscle antibodies) and the histologic findings of interface hepatitis on liver biopsy.
 Treatment consists of immunosuppressive medications such as prednisone and azathioprine.
-The prognosis is favorable if patients are treated appropriately; without treatment, cirrhosis may develop.
+The prognosis is favorable with treatment; without treatment, patients may develop cirrhosis and liver failure.

 Classification

-- Type 1 AIH (80% of cases): characteristic autoantibodies include antinuclear antibodies (ANAs), anti-smooth muscle antibodies (ASMAs), anti-soluble liver antigen/liver pancreas antibodies (anti-SLA/LP)
+- Type 1 AIH (80% of cases): characteristic autoantibodies include antinuclear antibodies (ANAs), anti-smooth muscle antibodies (ASMAs) anti-soluble liver antigen antibodies (anti-SLA)

 - Type 2 AIH: characteristic autoantibodies include anti-liver-kidney microsomal-1 antibodies (anti-LKM-1), anti-liver cytosol antibodies-1 (ALC-1)